The Age Discrimination in Employment Act: Everything You Need to Know

 - Employee was fired because the boss wanted to keep younger workers that are paid less.

 - Employee was turned down for a promotion, which went to someone younger hired from outside the company because the boss said the company “needs new blood."

 - When company layoffs are announced, most of the persons laid off were older, while younger workers with less seniority and less on-the-job experience were retained.

-- Before the employeewas fired, the supervisor made age-related remarks about the employee, such as that employee were "over-the-hill," or "ancient."
+- Before the employee was fired, the supervisor made age-related remarks about the employee, such as that employee was "over-the-hill," or "ancient."

 Who Qualifies as an Employer Under the ADEA?